 Rubber gaskets can also come with or without woven inlays for reinforcement.
 Depending on the application, the rubber can incorporate 1 or even more inlays to create a strong and hard-wearing seal.
 Of course, its resistance to wear also depends on the type of rubber used and its hardness.

 The water industry is one of the many industries that uses this kind of sealant.
 EPDM sealants are commonly used where drinking water is used.
 NBR is often used as a sealant for gas, but also for applications in industries where oils and fats are used.
 A great diversity of rubber sealants can also be found in the manufacturing industry (OEM), mainly because of the wide number of applications involved.

 O-rings represent the largest group with the category of rubber gaskets.
-It’s simply impossible to keep all O-rings in stock, so Seaco group has matched up its range of products to suit its customers’ needs.
-Seaco group has all the necessary O-rings in stock for this group of users.
+It’s simply impossible to keep all O-rings in stock, so Seaco Group BV has matched up its range of products to suit its customers’ needs.
+Seaco Group BV has all the necessary O-rings in stock for this group of users.

 In general, O-rings can be subdivided into four categories which each reflect the type of application involved.

 Flange gaskets and cover gaskets are included in this category.
 Depending on the specific form of application, pressures of between 0 to 1000 bar can be expected.
 For high pressures, use will be made of sealing chambers to prevent a blowout.